Onboarding AWS Environments to Intelligence

 • For Intelligence, you can onboard an S3 bucket through one SNS topic only.

 • Intelligence cannot analyze the involved IAMClosed Identity and Access Management (IAM) - A web service that customers can use to manage users and user permissions within their organizations. policies: S3 bucket policy, existing SNS topic policy, and policies of the CloudGuard IAM trust role.
-Therefore, permission-related issues can occur you create the onboarding stack.
+Therefore, permission-related issues can occur when you create the onboarding stack.

 • You cannot onboard an account to Intelligence if you use an encrypted SNS topic.